kotlin-hands-on/hands-on/Introduction to Kotlin Multiplatform/06_jvm_render.md

 also be [used](https://kotlinlang.org/docs/tutorials/native/mpp-ios-android.html)
 to target iOS and other platforms).

-Now that we've fixed the code in the `colour.kt` file to use our expected `Color` class and the `Colors` object to deal with colors (instead of using the `java.awt.Color` class).
+Now that we've fixed the code in the `color.kt` file to use our expected `Color` class and the `Colors` object to deal with colors (instead of using the `java.awt.Color` class).
-We need to remove the import in the `colour.kt` and use the `Colors.newColor` instead of the `Color` constructor call.
+We need to remove the import in the `color.kt` and use the `Colors.newColor` instead of the `Color` constructor call.

 The last fix has to be performed in the `render.kt` file.
 We need to remove the